mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Test-Suite.md

 $ pacman -S openethereum
 ```

-For 64-bit Windows and Linux systems, ‘ethkey’ can be found in the zip archives
+For 64-bit Windows, Linux and macOS systems, ‘ethkey’ can be found in the zip
-distributed with [this release][oz].
+archives distributed with [this release][oz].

 For other systems (i.e. Debian/Ubuntu ARM), tests involving ‘ethkey’ are skipped.